 Gross margin prediction of 25% – Model Y

-Competitors should care about speed of production – every 25 seconds – 5 meter car is only .25 grandma with a walker can exceed that. car companies should start caring about the aero drag in the factory.
+Competitors should care about the speed of production – every 25 seconds – the 5-meter car is only .25 grandma with a walker can exceed that. car companies should start caring about the aero drag in the factory.

 I think it was Churchill that said, If you like sausages and respect the law you shouldn’t watch either being made – production is the limiting factor, even though it should be the thing we’re the best at, we got a little complacent.
 A huge focus has been

 It has renewed my faith in humanity – our semi-automatic line is doing better than our automatic line (new lines starting in giga-factory this quarter).
 That constraint alleviated will give 2K to 2,500 a week.

 There is no actual or passive search going on for the CEO.
 Plans to stay CEO for a long while.
 Wouldn’t mind finding someone, as design engineering is his favorite.

 If we can launch a Roadster to the Asteroid belt we can probably solve the Model 3 challenges.

 Elon Musk during Q & A of Q4 2017 Financial Results